Loren Legarda: Personal life

 Legarda is an environmentalist.
 She established the Luntiang Pilipinas (Green Philippines) foundation.
 In December 2017, Legarda and director Brillante Mendoza partnered again for a documentary regarding the environment.
 The series, entitled, "Our Fragile Earth: Protected Areas of the Philippines," began airing in ANC on December 8.
 It was the first ever documentary series focused on the protected areas of the Philippines.
 The series features the Camotes Island Mangrove Swamp Forest Reserve, El Nido Managed Resource Protected Area, Puerto Princesa Subterranean River National Park (UNESCO World Heritage Site), Sagay Marine Reserve, Mounts Banahaw–San Cristobal Protected Landscape, Rasa Island Wildlife Sanctuary, Coron Island, Mount Hamiguitan (UNESCO World Heritage Site), and Lake Sebu, which is part of the Allah Valley Protected Landscape.
 The series also features the Banaue Rice Terraces, which is a UNESCO World Heritage Site, and the Verde Island Passage.

 She is also the presenter of Dayaw, a 6-part series about Philippine heritage and culture.
 The show has been given a continuous series annually.
 In January 2018, the fourth season of Dayaw premiered in ANC, while a separate show dedicated to Filipino cuisine and raw ingredients is being planned for a later showing.
 In February 2018, Legarda and the NCCA launched the Buhay na Buhay television series which focused on eight living sub-cultures of Filipino culture.

+She also hosts Maaram, a series of documentaries on intangible cultural heritage, which premiered in ANC in 2024.